The leopard print

 Trendy or timeless?
 Trashy or classy?

-We didn't!
+Well, we have never!
 Because the leopard print has always been there.
 Okay, maybe not physically in your wardrobe, but always dormant in the background.

 Sounds familiar?
 We agree.
 But what determines the magical attraction that the leopard print exerts on us?
 Is it that mildly dangerous look?
 That indisputable sex appeal?
 Or that intriguing, thin line between classy and trashy – more about that later.
 Let's first try to unravel the magic.